-Daniel Staincliffe is a British artist whose work explores our everyday interaction with the natural world and harnesses chance as a creative force.
+Daniel Staincliffe is a British artist whose work harnesses chance as a creative force in order to explore our everyday interaction with aspects of the natural world.

-He works with live animals, readymade objects, language and installation to create artwork that encourages the audience to recognise the beauty in the world around them.
+He works across disciplines, using live animals, language and installation to create artwork that encourages the audience to recognise the beauty in the world around them.

-Having been based in China since 2011, Daniel’s work is increasingly influenced by a Chinese aesthetic, as well as eastern philosophies such as Daoism and Buddhism.
+Having been based in mainland China since 2011, Daniel’s work is increasingly influenced by a Chinese aesthetic, as well as an interest in eastern philosophies.

 Release is a series of works inspired by the Buddhist practice of 'life release', which sees captive animals bought and released into the wild.